 Expedia only accepts still images for your product listings on the website.

 You are able to setup and manage pricing in the Local Expert Partner Central Self-Service tool.
 Rates should be extended for as long as possible as one of the values of listing with Expedia is its universal reach.
 One of the values of listing with Expedia is its universal reach.
 With overseas customers booking their holidays much earlier, there is huge value in having your product available for a longer period of time in order to be viewed by a broad range of travelers.

 You are given control of the details (content, media, pricing, inventory) of your product listing but Expedia’s experienced team knows how to best display your products on the page so you don’t have to!
 You set up all the components for the listing and our content, media, and product teams will optimize the design of your page to best present the product.

-You will be able to decide on an individual customer cancellation policy for your products on Expedia.
-Our team will only be able to process full refunds from bookings cancelled outside of the windowed period you designate.
+Expedia has a standard customer cancellation policy of 24 hours.
+Our team will only be able to process full refunds from bookings cancelled outside of this windowed period.

 Expedia is committed to providing customers the opportunity to book the widest range of tours, attractions, tickets, activities, and transfers in the world and that means working with you!
 As an Expedia supplier, your product will be distributed throughout our network of brands and affiliates spanning the globe, meaning a huge audience of leisure travelers will have access to your offerings.

 Our main priority is creating an experience by working closely with suppliers like you to provide travelers the best array of things to do (and options for how to get there), both in popular destinations and lesser-known locations.

 Expedia has the resources to provide your company with international exposure, the platforms to give customers direct access to book your products, and Destination Managers on the ground committed to securing mutual success.

 Thanks to its global network, Expedia is in a unique position to get eyes on your products.
 We will work with you to develop a marketing partnership, rather than simply serving as a distribution channel.